 To ensure accountability, the California Department of Transportation (CalTrans) should report back on the effectiveness of their spending relative to job creation, energy security, carbon dioxide emissions and vehicle miles traveled.
 Perhaps the second installment of a two-year package would be allocated according to how well states advance national goals with the first installment.

-The Obama Administration and the new Congress have a tremendous opportunity to turn the economy around by putting millions to work rebuilding and reshaping our country.
+The Obama Administration and the Congress have a tremendous opportunity to turn the economy around by putting millions to work rebuilding and reshaping our country.
 A bad deal could do more harm than good, but a good deal could help us meet many of America’s most important challenges while setting us on the path to a better, more sustainable 21st century transportation system.

 Erin Steva & Kevin J. Powers